-If you are a prisoner in a state or local facility and have one or more disabilities, Section 5048 and Title II9 are two different laws that protect you in similar ways.
+If you are an incarcerated person in a state or local facility and have one or more disabilities, Section 5048 and Title II9 are two different laws that protect you in similar ways.
 Section 504 was enacted by Congress in 1973.
 It applies both to the federal government and to state and local entities that receive federal funding.
 In 1990, Congress passed the ADA, which expanded and strengthened Section 504's protections.
 10 The language of Section 504 is very similar to the language of Title II; courts read them as prohibiting the same basic forms of discrimination.
 11 You should start researching your claim by reading the two laws carefully, because most cases focus on how to interpret the laws.
 Since these two laws offer you similar protections, much of the discussion of Title II of ADA in this Chapter will apply to Section 504, and vice versa.

-If you are a prisoner in a federal prison, or a non-citizen detainee in a federal detention center, you can file suit only under Section 504.
+If you are an incarcerated person in a federal prison, or a non-citizen detainee in a federal detention center, you can file suit only under Section 504.
 You cannot use the ADA because the ADA cannot be used to sue the federal government.
-Also, if you sue a federal agency under Section 504, you can ask only for an injunction, not
+12 Also, if you sue a federal agency under Section 504,

-7. This Chapter is particularly relevant as it discusses restrictions on prisoners' lawsuits that could affect your 504 or ADA claim.
+^{7.} Chapter 14 of the JLM, "The Prison Litigation Reform Act," is particularly relevant as it discusses restrictions on incarcerated people's lawsuits that could affect your § 504 or ADA claim.

-8. Rehabilitation Act of 1973, 29 U.S.C. § 701 et seq.
+^{8.} Rehabilitation Act of 1973, 29 U.S.C. § 701.

-9. Americans with Disabilities Act, 42 U.S.C. § 12101 et seq.
+^{9.} Americans with Disabilities Act, 42 U.S.C. § 12101.

-10. In some areas of the law, the ADA provides much broader protections for the disabled than § 504 does.
+^{10.} In some areas of the law, the ADA provides much broader protections for the disabled than Section 504 does.
 For instance, the ADA specifically requires places like stores, restaurants, and banks to accommodate (make adaptations for) persons with disabilities.
-See U.S.C. § 12181.
+See 42 U.S.C. § 12181.
 The ADA also provides persons with disabilities protection against employment discrimination because of their disabilities.
 See 42 U.S.C. § 12112.
 But for prisons, jails, and state and local government entities, the ADA and § 504 give basically the same protections.

-11. Congress passed the ADA Amendments Act of 2008 because it was displeased that the courts were interpreting the definition of disability differently under the ADA than under § 504.
+^{11.} Congress passed the ADA Amendments Act of 2008 because it was displeased that the courts were interpreting the definition of disability differently under the ADA than under Section 504.
 The ADA Amendments Act states, "Congress expected that the definition of disability under the ADA would be interpreted consistently with how courts had applied the definition of a handicapped individual under the Rehabilitation Act of 1973" and that, in particular, courts have "interpreted the term 'substantially limits' to require a greater degree of limitation than was intended by Congress" (ADA Amendments Act of 2008, Pub.
 L. No. 110-325, § 2(a)(3), (7), 122 Stat.
-3554) (2008).
+3553, 3554) (2008).
 The result of this amendment is that it is now easier to meet the qualifications for having a disability than it was before 2008.
-Also, you may be more likely to win under the ADA if you win under § 504, since the two laws are now more similar.
+Also, you may be more likely to win under the ADA if you win under Section 504, since the two laws are now more similar.
 As a result of the new law, the Equal Employment Opportunity Commission (which defines, in its regulations, many of the terms you will use in your ADA suit) changed its definition of "substantially limits" to be interpreted "broadly in favor of expansive coverage," as it is "not meant to be a demanding standard."
-29 C.F.R. § 1630.2(j)(1)(i) (2016).
+29 C.F.R. § 1630.2(j)(1)(j) (2020).